SharePoint Storage Limitations

 • OneDrive allocation: Most users receive 1 TB personal storage, extendable to 5 TB with SharePoint Plan 2

-However, not all Microsoft licenses contribute equally to your storage pool.
-Front-line worker (F) licenses provide access to SharePoint but don’t add the standard 10 GB increment to your tenant’s total storage.
+However, not all Microsoft licenses contribute equally to your SharePoint pooled storage.
+Front-line worker (F) licenses provide access to SharePoint but don't add the standard 10 GB increment to your tenant's total storage.
 Additionally, these users receive only 2 GB of OneDrive space rather than the standard 1 TB allocation.

 Storage measurements use binary gigabytes where 1 GB equals 2³⁰ bytes (approximately 1.07 billion bytes), which differs slightly from decimal gigabyte calculations used in some contexts.
 This distinction becomes important when calculating precise storage requirements for large deployments.